SPONSORED BY AVONVALE VETERINARY PRACTICES, SHELDON BOSLEY KNIGHT, LODDERS, PENMANS, R LOCKE & SON, ehB RESIDENTIAL.

 In ‘UpDownSizing’ Ruth is preparing to downsize.
 Everything is fixed and sorted to a T for her sale of the large family home she’s loved for 29 years to the Tetleys.
 Her elder daughter and funeral director partner are in the same chain.
-Nothing can go wrong, until it starts raining.
+Nothing can go

 The cleverly crafted language of the play helps – at times it’s a simply solo narrative, with poetic lines, while at other points it’s a Noel Cowardesque romp with farcical comings and goings of the characters.

 Like many in the audience I related to the story and Ruth’s character – laughter bubbled up as we recognised ourselves in this put-upon mum and wife.